 The project consists of three phases:

 - Poetry writing – this phase is anticipated to launch in January 2020, for both La Libre and ICE.
 At La Libre, an entire class (approximately 30 students) will participate in the poetry writing phase.
 Staff and administrators will also meet to discuss and plan project curriculum and logistical details during the launch of phase 1.
 In February, the JPMP team will travel to San Juan to work with students in class for a minimum of 1 hour each day.
 JPMP staff will work with the poetry the students began in January, and teach them how to transition poems into songs.
 The visit will also feature a masterclass and performance by visiting artists Roy Nathanson, Albert Marqués and Bill Ware.
-The JPMP team will begin writing instruction with NYC students at ICE around the same time.
 Phase one will wrap up with a book of shared poetry that will be produced as a final product for all participating students in both schools to keep.